The Bends (album): Recording

 "The Bends", "(Nice Dream)" and "Just" were identified as potential singles and became the focus of the early sessions, which created tension.
 Leckie recalled: "We had to give those absolute attention, make them amazing, instant smash hits, number one in America.
 Everyone was pulling their hair out saying, 'It's not good enough!'
 We were trying too hard."
 Yorke in particular struggled with the pressure, and Radiohead's co-manager Chris Hufford considered quitting, citing Yorke's "mistrust of everybody".
 Jonny Greenwood spent days testing new guitar equipment, searching for a distinctive sound, before reverting to his Telecaster.
-Colin Greenwood described the period as "eight weeks of hell and torture".
+The bassist, Colin Greenwood, described the period as "eight weeks of hell and torture".
 According to Yorke, "We had days of painful self-analysis, a total fucking meltdown for two fucking months."
+O'Brien said each member examined their options for leaving their contracts.

 With the October deadline abandoned, recording paused in May and June while Radiohead toured Europe, Japan and Australasia.
-The tour gave Radiohead a new sense of purpose, and their relationships improved.
-Hufford encouraged them to make the album they wanted, instead of worrying about "product and units".
 Work resumed for two weeks in July at the Manor studio in Oxfordshire, where Radiohead completed songs including "Bones", "Sulk" and "The Bends".
+This was followed by tours of the UK, Thailand and Mexico.
+In Mexico, the band members had a major argument.
+Yorke said: "Years of tension and not saying anything to each other, and basically all the things that had built up since we'd met each other, all came out in one day.
+We were spitting and fighting and crying and saying all the things that you don't want to talk about.
+It completely changed and we went back and did the album and it all made sense."
+The tour gave Radiohead a new sense of purpose and their relationships improved.
+Hufford encouraged them to make the album they wanted instead of worrying about "product and units".

 Recording ended in November 1994 at Abbey Road Studios in London.
 Selway said the album was recorded in about four months total.
-Leckie mixed some of The Bends at Abbey Road.
-With deadlines approaching, EMI grew concerned that he was taking too long.
-Without his knowledge, they sent tracks to Sean Slade and Paul Q. Kolderie, who had produced Pablo Honey, to mix instead.
+While Leckie mixed The Bends at Abbey Road, EMI grew concerned that he was taking too long.
+Without his knowledge, they enlisted Sean Slade and Paul Q. Kolderie, who had produced Pablo Honey.
 Leckie disliked their mixes, finding them "brash", but later said: "I went through a bit of trauma at the time, but maybe they chose the best thing."
-Only three of Leckie's mixes were used on the album.
+Only three of Leckie's mixes were used.

+The Bends was Radiohead's first collaboration with Nigel Godrich, who engineered the RAK sessions.
+When Leckie left the studio to attend a social engagement, Godrich and the band stayed to record B-sides.
+One song, "Black Star", was included on the album.
+Godrich produced all of Radiohead's later albums.